 Preparing for your Cancun dental vacation

-The first step for anyone considering getting dental work abroad should be research.
+The first step for anyone considering getting dental work abroad should be researched.
 When choosing a dentist you need to consider:

-- Whether they specialize in the treatment you need
+- Whether they specialise in the treatment you need

 - How much experience they have